Written by: Adam Godwin

 In most Spanish property transactions, you’ll typically pay the reservation fee followed by the deposit directly to your appointed lawyer or estate agent.
 Funds will be held securely and transferred by your representing lawyer to the seller’s lawyer.

-It’s wise currently to ensure the time between deposit payments and the possession date is not excessively long and conduct relevant checks on the seller.
+It’s wise currently to ensure the time between deposit payments and the possession date is no longer than absolutely necessary and conduct relevant checks on the seller.
 Your lawyer will register the signed deed with the Spanish Land Registry office, thus transferring the property to you and completing the purchase.
+The final step is transferring utilities into your name and setting up any local services you will need.

 Facilitating Your Spanish Property Purchase